dribnet/purvs/README.md

 ### Solar System Clock

-Solar system clock version 2
+Solar system clock version 3

-today i changed my code to draw each planet and the sun in the correct order depending on where on their orbits they are and cleaned up the code that was drawing the sun.
-I also changed some of the look by adding a glow to the sun and making the inner orbit go around the sun.
+I rejigged the orbits a little bit and added a lot of code to order the planets correctly, i also did some work on the alarm function making it so it slowly increases the glow of the sun and chnages the background colour to white.